NAVEED476/weekday/README.md

 - Scroll down to load more job listings automatically.
 - Click on the apply button/link to proceed with job applications.

-## Contributing

-Contributions are welcome!
-If you have any suggestions, improvements, or bug fixes, feel free to open an issue or create a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments